* This is the Professional Version. *

 Patent Ductus Arteriosus (PDA)

-Patent ductus arteriosus (PDA) is a persistence of the fetal connection (ductus arteriosus) between the aorta and pulmonary artery after birth, resulting in a left-to-right shunt.
+Patent ductus arteriosus (PDA) is a persistence of the fetal connection (ductus arteriosus) between the aorta and pulmonary artery after birth.
+In the absence of other structural heart abnormalities or elevated pulmonary vascular resistance, shunting in the PDA will be left to right (from aorta to pulmonary artery).
 Symptoms may include failure to thrive, poor feeding, tachycardia, and tachypnea.
 A continuous murmur at the upper left sternal border is common.
 Diagnosis is by echocardiography.
-Administration of indomethacin with or without fluid restriction may be tried in premature infants with a significant shunt, but this therapy is not effective in term infants or older children with PDA.
+Administration of a cyclo-oxygenase inhibitor (ibuprofen lysine or indomethacin) with or without fluid restriction may be tried in premature infants with a significant shunt, but this therapy is not effective in term infants or older children with PDA.
 If the connection persists, surgical or catheter-based correction is indicated.

-PDA accounts for 5 to 10% of congenital heart anomalies; the male:female ratio is 1:3.
-PDA is very common among premature infants (present in about 45% with birth weight < 1750 g and in about 80% with birth weight < 1200 g).
-A significant PDA causes heart failure (HF) in 15% of premature infants with birth weight < 1750 g and in 40 to 50% of infants with birth weight < 1500 g.
+Patent ductus arteriosus accounts for 5 to 10% of congenital heart anomalies; the male:female ratio is 1:3.
+PDA is very common among premature infants (present in about 45% with birth weight < 1750 g and in 70 to 80% with birth weight < 1200 g).
+About one third of PDAs will close spontaneously, even in extremely low birth weight infants.
+When persistent in premature infants, a significant PDA can result in heart failure (HF), pulmonary hemorrhage, renal insufficiency, feeding intolerance, necrotizing enterocolitis, and even death.

 The ductus arteriosus is a normal connection between the pulmonary artery and aorta; it is necessary for proper fetal circulation.
-At birth, the rise in Pa o 2 and decline in prostaglandin concentration cause closure of the ductus arteriosus, typically beginning within the first 10 to 15 h of life.
-If this normal process does not occur, PDA results (see Figure: Patent ductus arteriosus.).
+At birth, the rise in Pao2 and decline in prostaglandin concentration cause closure of the ductus arteriosus, typically beginning within the first 10 to 15 h of life.
+If this normal process does not occur, the ductus arteriosus will remain patent (see Figure: Patent ductus arteriosus.).

 Physiologic consequences depend on ductal size.
 A small ductus rarely causes symptoms.
 A large ductus causes a large left-to-right shunt.
-Over time, a large shunt results in left heart enlargement, pulmonary artery hypertension, and elevated pulmonary vascular resistance, ultimately leading to Eisenmenger syndrome (see Eisenmenger Syndrome).
+Over time, a large shunt results in left heart enlargement, pulmonary artery hypertension, and elevated pulmonary vascular resistance, ultimately leading to Eisenmenger syndrome.

-Clinical presentation depends on PDA size and gestational age at delivery.
-Infants and children with a small PDA are generally asymptomatic; infants with a large PDA present with signs of HF (eg, failure to thrive, poor feeding, tachypnea, dyspnea with feeding, tachycardia).
+Clinical presentation depends on patent ductus arteriosus size and gestational age at delivery.
+Infants and children with a small PDA are generally asymptomatic; infants with a large PDA present with signs of heart failure (eg, failure to thrive, poor feeding, tachypnea, dyspnea with feeding, tachycardia).
 Premature infants may present with respiratory distress, apnea, worsening mechanical ventilation requirements, or other serious complications (eg, necrotizing enterocolitis).
 Signs of HF occur earlier in premature infants than in full-term infants and may be more severe.
 A large ductal shunt in a premature infant often is a major contributor to the severity of the lung disease of prematurity.

 Most children with a small PDA have normal heart sounds and peripheral pulses.
-A grade 1 to 3/6 continuous murmur is heard best in the upper left sternal border.
-The murmur extends from systole to beyond the 2nd heart sound (S 2 ) into diastole and typically has a different pitch in systole and diastole.
+A grade 1 to 3/6 continuous murmur is heard best in the upper left sternal border (see Table: Heart Murmur Intensity).
+The murmur extends from systole to beyond the 2nd heart sound (S2) into diastole and typically has a different pitch in systole and diastole.

 Full-term infants with a significant PDA shunt have full or bounding peripheral pulses with a wide pulse pressure.
 A grade 1 to 4/6 continuous murmur is characteristic.
 If the murmur is loud, it has a “machinery-sounding” quality.
 An apical diastolic rumble (due to high flow across the mitral valve) or gallop rhythm may be audible if there is a large left-to-right shunt or HF develops.